htrajan/ht-drawsteel/Draw Steel Rules (original).md

+Draw Steel Compendium is an independent product published under the DRAW STEEL Creator License and is not affiliated with MCDM Productions, LLC.
+DRAW STEEL © 2024 MCDM Productions, LLC.

-# WHAT IS THIS GAME?
+## WHAT IS THIS GAME?

 This is a game about fighting monsters.
 About larger-than-life, extraordinary heroes plunging into battle against terrifying, monstrous enemies.